adept-webmaster/imbue/_drafts/test-post.md

 layout: ''

 ---
-This is a test post
+This is a test post with test layout